caleb531/personal-website/_contact_links/github.md

 ---
 title: GitHub
 direct_url: https://github.com/caleb531
-description: Where I maintain many of my independent coding projects
+description: The happy home for all of my open-source code
 ---